agavrel/Cloud_based_VPN/README.md

 You will need to enter your credit card details but will be provided with $100 for 60 days.

+* You need to click on "Droplet" and select New,
+* Then switch to the cheapest (the one at 5mo).
+* Select IPv6 in options.
-You need to click on "Droplet" and select New, then create the cheapest one.
-Select a server close from your home country and then you will be emailed with login and passwords of your VM cloud-based.
+* Select a server close from your home country
+* then you will be emailed with login and passwords of your VM cloud-based.

 ```c++
 Droplet Name: {what you entered}